epfl-matmat/matmat.org/jobs.md

   high-performance computing or computational physics is highly desirable.
 * You enjoy programming and implementing algorithms and have solid experience in an HPC programming language such as C++, Fortran or Julia.
+* You are fluent in written and oral English.
 * Bonus skills for this application are considerable experience in numerical analysis, quantum physics, solid-state physics or Julia programming.